 - Line an 8×8 pan with parchment paper and set aside.
-Combine the powdered sugar and freeze-dried strawberry powder, and cover the bottom and sides of the parchment-lined pan with half of this mixture.
+Combine the powdered sugar, corn starch, and jello powder, and cover the bottom and sides of the parchment-lined pan with half of this mixture.

-- Put gelatin and champagne into the mixing bowl of a stand mixer with the whisk attachment and set aside.
+- Put gelatin, champagne, and jello powder into the mixing bowl of a stand mixer with the whisk attachment and set aside.

-- In a medium saucepan, combine sugar, crushed freeze-dried strawberries, corn syrup, salt, and water.
+- In a medium saucepan, combine sugar, corn syrup, and water.
 Cover and heat over medium high heat for 4-5 minutes.

 - Uncover, and attach your candy thermometer to your pot, heating until the mixture reaches 240° F (about 5-10 more minutes).
-See the blog post above for tips on using a candy thermometer.
+See notes for tips on using a candy thermometer.

 - Remove from heat.
 Begin whisking the gelatin mixture in the stand mixer.